DecentralizedDerivatives/MineableOracle/InDepthOverview.md

 ## Implementation <a name="Implementation"> </a>

 The Tellor Oracle deploys only <b> one smart contact</b>.
-It holds and distributes the token supply, informs miners which values to submit, has a built in proof-of-stake methodology for challenges, and holds the historically mined values that contracts can read from.
+It holds and distributes the token supply, informs miners which values to submit, has a built-in proof-of-stake methodology for challenges, and holds the historically mined values that contracts can read from.

 The contract provides the miners and users the API or data description, along with necessary fields for the data it is collecting and allows miners to submit the proof of work and off-chain data, sorts the values, allows the users to retrieve the values and to bid on which data series is mined next.
 The contract allows for new values to be mined every 10 minutes and which data series is mined is determined by which series has the greatest tip going to the miners.

 Miners are required to stake tributes before they are allowed to mine.
 The <b>proofOfWork</b> function contains a require statement that ensures this.
-Once the miner is staked, the stake gets locked for the minimum stake period(one month) and if any dispute is raised against them during that period the stake gets locked until the dispute vote timeperiod expires.
+Once the miner is staked, the stake gets locked for the minimum stake period (one month) and if any dispute is raised against them during that period the stake gets locked until the dispute vote time period expires.

 The basic flow for adding and retrieving data goes like this: